galdor/erl-pgc/doc/handbook.md

 ElementType}`.
 For example, an array of 4 byte integers has the type `{array, int4}`.
 Note that there is no such things as arrays of arrays.

+## Enums
+Enums are represented by Erlang atoms.
+The type name of an enum value is `{enum, Name}`, where `Name` is an atom whose value is the name of the enum type in PostgreSQL.
+Note that while PostgreSQL type names are case insensitive, the `pg_type` table will use lower-case characters; therefore pgc enum types are also lower-case atoms.

+Clients automatically discover PostgreSQL enum types during initialization.
+If a client execute queries which create new enum types, it should take care to call `pgc_client:refresh_types/1` to reload the type table.

 ## Floating point values
 Erlang does not support `NaN`, `+Infinity` and `-Infinity`.
 Therefore we introduce `pgc:float_value()` which extends `float()` with `nan`,